gombru/gombru.github.io/hatespic_labeler.md

 ### What is Hate Speech?
 Hate speech is defined as ([Facebook, 2016](https://www.facebook.com/notes/facebook-safety/controversial-harmful-and-hateful-speech-on-facebook/574430655911054/), [Twitter, 2016](https://help.twitter.com/en/rules-and-policies/hateful-conduct-policy)):

-> "Direct and serious attacks on any protected category of people **based on** their race, ethnicity, national origin, religion, sex, gender, sexual orientation, disability or disease.
+> "Direct and serious attacks on any protected category of people **based on** their race, ethnicity, national origin, religion, sex, gender, sexual orientation, disability or disease."

 In the data to be labeled here, which comes from Twitter, it can be summarized as **racism** and **sexism**.